Wisconsin Supreme Court Statistics, 1962-63

-These tables are derived from information contained in 296 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1970, and August 31, 1971.
-The total of 296 decisions does not include rulings arising from (1) disciplinary matters involving lawyers, and (2) various short orders pertaining to petitions, motions, applications and the like (generally disposed of with per curiam decisions).
+These tables are derived from information contained in 219 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1962, and August 31, 1963.
+The total of 219 decisions does not include rulings arising from (1) disciplinary matters involving lawyers, and (2) various petitions, motions, applications and the like (generally disposed of without oral argument and in short per curiam decisions).[1]

 The tables are available as a complete set and by individual topic in the subsets listed below.